redox-os/book/src/ch09-02-coding-and-building.md

 ### Test Your Changes (out of the Redox build system)

-[Redoxer](https://gitlab.redox-os.org/redox-os/redoxer) is the tool used to build and run Rust programs (and C/C++ programs with zero dependencies) for Redox, it download the Redox toolchain and use Cargo.
+[Redoxer](https://gitlab.redox-os.org/redox-os/redoxer) is the tool used to build and run Rust programs (and C/C++ programs with zero dependencies) for Redox, it downloads the Redox toolchain and use Cargo.

 #### Commands